Reinbert/ros_esp32cam_diffdrive/README.md

 ros2 launch teleop_twist_joy teleop-launch.py joy_config:='xbox'
 ```

-Since I have an XBox 360 gamepad at home and I'm not fond of pressing an *enable_button*, I wrote my own launch file which is included in this repository as well.
+Since I have an XBox 360 gamepad at home, and I'm not fond of pressing an *enable_button*, I wrote my own launch file which is included in this repository as well.
 You can launch it by `cd`-ing into the directory and launching it directly, without the hassle of creating a package first.
 (Drop me a note if you have a different gamepad and want to add its configuration here.)